flamedfury/flamedfury.com/src/pages/index.md

 ## What's going on Internet?

-Kia ora! 👋 I'm <span class="gradient-text">fLaMEd</span>🔥 I'm the webmaster of <span class="gradient-text">Flamed Fury</span>, a collection of stuff that means everything to me and probably nothing to you.
+Kia ora! 👋 I'm <span class="gradient-text">fLaMEd</span>🔥 I'm the webmaster of <span class="gradient-text">fLaMEd fury</span>, a collection of stuff that means everything to me and probably nothing to you.

 I've been surfing the web since [1996](/memories/).
 I [love the web](/posts/i-love-the-web) and writing [about the web](/tags/web/).